Have Will Smith And Jada Pinkett Split Up?

 What sparked the rumors?

 The rumors began circulating after an interview with Jada Pinkett on her popular Facebook Watch series, “Red Table Talk.”
 During the episode, Pinkett revealed that she and Smith had gone through a challenging period in their relationship and had even separated at one point.
-While Pinkett emphasized that they had since reconciled and were now stronger than ever, the admission fueled speculation about the state of their marriage.
+She referred to this time as a “break” rather than a split, emphasizing that they were both committed to working through their issues.

 Definitions: